evannetwork/api-blockchain-core/docs/contracts/container.rst

 Cloning containers:

-- is done with identity or account from ``config.accountId``, this identity or account will be owner of the new contract
+- is done with identity or account from ``config.accountId``, which will be owner of the new contract
 - copies all fields from source container to new container (including roles, that have permissions on them)
 - copies values for entry-fields (no lists) to new container, if ``copyValues`` is set
 - does not copy role membership